wendyabrantes/WACustomSwitch/README.md

 You will need to drop WACustomView folder into your project and include headers.
 This project also requires facebook pop library.
-At the moment there are only 2 types of animation so feel free to add your custom one :)

 ## Example usage